oliver-kutis/tracking-simple/src/posts/root-domain-variable-sgtm.md

 ---
 title: 'Root Domain Extractor - Server-side GTM Variable Template'
+description: 'Server-side GTM variable for extraction of root domain from URL - can be useful for grouping of referral traffic sources, like facebook or instagram, in GA4.'
 imgUrl: 'img/bg-clouds.jpg'
 imgAlt: 'Article image - Storm clouds'
 published: true
 datePublished: '2024-04-06'
-summary: 'This variable can be used to extract only the root domain from URL so that you could unify traffic sources (e.g. from facebook or instagram).'
 tags: ['SGTM', 'Templates', 'Variables']
 ---